prakash-choudhary2014/Proedge-assignment/Readme.md

 4. Wait for the build process to complete.
 This may take some time.
 5. Once the build is successful, you will receive a download link for the APK file.
 6. Download the APK file to your computer.
 You can download it from expo too.
+7. In github repo it has been uploaded as Contacts.apk.

 ## Installing the APK